learnpack/docs/learnpack-configuration.md

 - `duration`: The estimated time that it should take you to finish the tutorial.

 - `difficulty`: The difficulty of the tutorial.

-*   `difficulty`: The difficulty of the tutorial.

-*   `autoPlay`: It will allow you to decide if LearnPack should start automatically when opening the repository at vscode.
+It can be one of ['easy', 'beginner', 'intermediate', 'hard']

-*   `projectType`: It can be `tutorial` or `project`.
+-   `projectType`: It can be `tutorial` or `project`.
 Interactive packages are "tutorials".

-- `autoStart`: It will allow you to decide if LearnPack should start automatically when opening the repository at vscode.
+- `autoPlay`: It will allow you to decide if LearnPack should start automatically when opening the repository at vscode.

 - `video`: An object containing a property `intro`, that is an object that has as keys languages and as values an url for an intro video for the tutorial in each language you want.
 For example: